Ontario Healthcare Funding Crisis — March 2026

 Saskatoon-based.
 Specializes in “Intelligent Shift Fill Automation” for unionized environments.
 Excels at automating call-out rules required by agreements.

 Strong in credentialing and provider scheduling.
-Offers a "single source of truth" for credential management.
+Provides a “single source of truth” for credential management.

 Establish project team & advisory table (MOH, Health Authorities, Unions, Hospital Associations).
 Analyze agency spend.
 Address legal/HR feasibility.
 Secure stakeholder buy-in on the public-sector pool vision.